 Slow growing native breeds and farming in harmony with nature helps us to achieve consistent taste, texture and excellent marbling in all our grass-fed lamb.
-All of our grass-fed lamb is hung on the bone for at least three weeks, to develop a wonderfully rounded depth of flavour.
+All of our grass-fed lamb is hung on the bone for up to three weeks, to develop a wonderfully rounded depth of flavour.

 You can shop our Grass Fed Lamb here.